 The next Learn to Row course will start on Saturday 6th October 2018 at 8:00 am.
 If you would like to register then follow the process for registration below.

 Registration Process for the Learn to Row Programme:

 1. Read this page fully to understand all of the options available to you.

-2. Download the Application for Learn to Row form from the link below.
+2. Download the Application for Learn to Row form from the link on the right.

 3. Download a copy of the LTR Student Manual, (lower down the page) and read it fully to understand what is involved.